tcolgate/tcolgate.github.io/content/blog/newest.md

 ## Finding signals in the noise

-Whilst it's rare to want to find a specific value in our data, it's not uncommon to with to find correlations between time-series.
+Whilst it's rare to want to find a specific value in our data, it's not uncommon to want to find correlations between time-series.
 "Who is doing that?!", is a not uncommon refrain from the desperate systems or network administrator.
 Correlation does not imply causation, but it can get the witch hunt off to a good start.